oldqin97/nvim/README.md

-This is an apple
+This is an Apple
-These are an apple
+These are an Apple

+Apple;
+banana;
+test